#| label: setup

 species | island | bill_length_mm | bill_depth_mm | flipper_length_mm | body_mass_g | sex | year |

-, here is the general structure for a boxplot.
+, here is the general structure for a bar plot for counts.

 data = mydata)

-Run the code below to see an example using the quantitative variable bill_length_mm
+Run the code below to see an example using the categorical variable species

 from the penguins